YoussefAwny/AsuMathLabG28/README.md

 **Operating System**
 =======================
-ASU-MathsLab is made to run perfectly on linux based systems.
+AsuMathsLab is made to run perfectly on linux based systems.

 GCC compiler is used.

+# Project phases

+Project execution is divided into three phases.

+Phase.1 is ready to use and we still have another 2 to do.

+## Phase.1

+targets core operations:

+  *Support dynamic creation and destruction of matrices.*

+  *Support addition, subtraction, division, multiplication, Transpose, and inversion.*

+  *Process input user commands as well as file inputs.*

+## Phase 2

+targets advanced operations and tuning.

+*Support trignometric functions, logarithmic functions, roots and powers.*

+*Support mathematical expressions either with dot or not.*

+*Support flexible matrix parser.*

+*Support error handling.*

+## Phase 3

+more advanced system operations.

 **Syntax**